 "The production of meat and dairy products requires extremely large amounts of land, land which is often cleared through the destruction of existing forests and ecosystems.
 Deforestation creates greenhouse gas emissions, which, combined with the amount of greenhouse gas emissions ruminant animals create, means that meat and dairy are a key contributor to our environmental footprint." - City of Port Phillip Eco Footprint Report.

 While personal action is important, you can also help change the larger system by supporting a climate action group.
-You could join a local group, see the community directory.
+The Port Phillip EcoCentre is a great place to meet like-minded people and join a range of volunteer program.
+For a list of other local groups available, see the community directory

 Find out the powerful ways you can live a more sustainable life.